pakaqua13/rpos/README.md

+# Fork
+This fork is to start working on a Profile T feature implementation.
+(More specifically two-way audio) WIP - At this point the camera side of work should be functional.
+I just need a proper Onvif Profile T client to test it.
+I started working on a Onvif Linux Client for the sole purpose of testing this.
+(Repo TBD)

 # rpos

 Node.js based ONVIF Camera/NVT software that turns a Raspberry Pi, Windows, Linux or Mac computer into an ONVIF Camera and RTSP Server.
 It implements the key parts of Profile S and Profile T (http://www.onvif.org).
 It has special support for the Raspberry Pi Camera and Pimoroni Pan-Tilt HAT.